 For those who have lost everything, a pet can be the very reason for living.
-Once per month, Our Place family members can access free veterinary services in our courtyard on the second Thursday of each month except February and July.
+Once per month, Our Place family members can access free veterinary services in our courtyard on the second Sunday of each month.
+Vets for Pets offers free veterinary care to the dogs and cats of homeless and low-income pet owners of the Victoria area.
+Please register at 11:00am at Our Place Society at 919 Pandora Avenue.
+Pets are seen in our courtyard starting at 2:00pm.
 With local veterinarian Jane Vermeulen donating her services, the Vets for Pets program has helped hundreds of animals.

 Many of our family members spend a lot of time outdoors, often without socks and usually with shoes that don’t fit well.
 Serious foot problems are a common occurrence.
 When available, family members are invited to the hygiene area, where nursing and medical students from the University of Victoria provide much needed Feet Hygiene.